TAKE A VIRTUAL TOUR FROM HOME

 Also on display at the Museum are tapestries, furniture, sculptures, photographs and other forms of decorative art.

 Normally it costs 14 euros for an adult ticket to the museum.
-But you can now do a virtual tour for free online with Google Arts & Culture.
-This is a fantastic idea and perfect for avoiding the crowds.
-Also, you can take this tour at anytime, no queuing up and you can stay as long as you like.
+But you can now do virtual tours for free online, no queuing up, no crowds, and you can stay on line as long as you like.
 How good is that!
+Here are some fabulous options to explore:

 Here are a few more pictures of the Orsay Museum.
 Some are my own photos.
-However, at the time of my visit, photography of paintings was not allowed.
+However, at the time of my visit, photography of paintings was not allowed by the general public.

-These photos are but a very small selection of some of my favourite art at the Musée d’Orsay which you can see in the virtual tour.
+These photos are but a very small selection of some of my favourite art at the Musée d’Orsay which you can see in the virtual tours.